ucd-library/rp-ucd-fuseki/private/README.md

 The private service is defined w/ a union graph and should work fine for that as well.

-Currently, there is no information that is installed into this service.

 ## Adding / Updating data